inglada/iota2/doc/source/customFeatures.rst

 How use it ?
 ------------
-The custom features module requires only one python file, containing one or more functions.
+The external features module requires only one python file, containing one or more functions.

 The user must provide, using the configuration file, the path to this file, it's name, and the list of functions to be computed.

 It is necessary to add the section ``Features`` to your configuration file.

-To activate the custom features mode, there are two mandatory parameters:
+To activate the external features mode, there are two mandatory parameters:

 ``module``
     the full path to the file containing source code.
 A ".py" extension is mandatory